 The unit has enough power and infinite wire feed speed range (50-500 ipm) to tackle plenty of MIG welding jobs.
 It can handle the maximum thickness of mild or stainless steel up to ⅜”.
 It can also weld up to 3/16” aluminum, but you do need to buy the optional spool gun for this.
 The flux-cored welding is suitable for working on the thickest metals.
 As for the DC stick option, it will handle up to 5/32” stick electrodes.

 Lincoln offers a 3 year limited warranty for this machine.
-However, if you pay extra, which is a bit over $100, you can further protect your investment by extending the warranty for 2 more years.
+However, if you pay extra, you can further protect your investment by extending the warranty for 2 more years.

 Lincoln Power MIG 210 MP Pros and Cons